Skip to content

 • Media support: cover, screenshot

-• Example use: Skyscraper -p zxspectrum -s worldofspectrum
+Skyscraper -p zxspectrum -s zxinfo

 • Shortname: esgamelist